-The section between Sukhumvit Soi 1 and Soi 63 is a favorite residential area amongst western expatriates.
+The section between Sukhumvit Soi 1 and Soi 63 is a favourite residential area amongst western expatriates.
 Sukhumvit Soi 12 is populated mainly by Indian expats.
 Japanese nationals tend to stay from Asoke intersection upwards.
 Bangkok’s Little Japan is near Sukhumvit Soi 33 and across the street at Soi 24.
 A smaller enclave called Japan Village is down Sukhumvit Soi 55 (Soi Thong Lo).
-To accommodate them, a great deal of high-rise and high style condominiums have been built in these residentials areas.
-Suiting the community demand, several International schools are situated in the neighborhood as well.
+To accommodate them, a great deal of high-rise and high style condominiums have been built in these residential areas.
+Suiting community demand, several International schools are situated in the neighbourhood as well.

-All the way along Sukhumvit Road and in just about every side street is a huge selection of restaurants from budget to luxury that cover just about every cuisine known to man.
-Sukhumvit offers some of the best dining out alternatives in Bangkok.
-The variety of choices and taste are overwhelming ranging from fast-food chains to restaurants with French, Italian, German, Russian, Indian, Japanese, Korean and Mexican kitchen as well as Thai and Thai-Chinese cuisine.
+All the way along Sukhumvit Road and in just about every side street is a huge selection of restaurants from budget to luxury that covers just about every cuisine known to man.
+Sukhumvit offers some of the best dinings out alternatives in Bangkok.
+The variety of choices and taste are overwhelmingly ranging from fast-food chains to restaurants with French, Italian, German, Russian, Indian, Japanese, Korean and Mexican kitchen as well as Thai and Thai-Chinese cuisine.
 Eateries around Soi 3 (Soi Nana Nua) at the beginning of Sukhumvit Road are serving Middle Eastern and Muslim food.

 Road / tánǒn / ถนน

 City / mʉang / เมือง